 Think about your company culture

 One negative of using video interviews is that candidates don’t get to see and feel the workplace environment.
 But you can overcome this by trying to paint a clear picture of what it’s like to work at your company.
-Above all, infuse your culture into the interview.
-Embody your core values and treat the candidate the same way you would a colleague.
+Try to embody your core values into the interview and treat the candidate the same way you would a colleague.

 Ask consistent questions